gitlabhq/gitlabhq/doc/user/project/issue_board.md

 at the end of the lists, before **Done**.
 Moving and reordering lists is as easy as dragging them around.

-To create a list for a label that doesn't exist yet, simply create the label by choosing **Create new label**.
+To create a list for a label that doesn't yet exist, simply create the label by choosing **Create new label**.
 The label will be created on-the-fly and it will be immediately added to the dropdown.
 You can now choose it to create a list.